-the Anima Mundi School research
+the Anima Mundi School research center

 our research objective

 We are living in unprecedented times.
-The emergency of the climate and ecological breakdown as well as the impending collapse of many structures we have been dependant on over the past centuries, can all-together be overwhelming to acknowledge, and to include in our every day reality.
+The emergency of the climate and ecological breakdown as well as the impending collapse of many structures we have been dependent on over the past centuries, can all-together be overwhelming to acknowledge, and to include in our every day reality.
 Some of us are now living in places where climate crisis is directly felt and experienced one way or another, and this continues to increase rapidly.
 With the coming of the pandemic, our lives changed rapidly and globally in a short amount of time.
 What does it mean to live in a world that is facing such an enormous scope of crises, and what is our place in this unfolding uncertainty?

 Our place individually— as citizens, colleagues, friends, parents & partners—as well as our place collectively; as human beings.
 Carl Jung said more than 50 years ago, that human beings have lost their innate connection to the World Soul, what the ancient alchemists called the Anima Mundi; the living breathing spirit of nature and the cosmos.
 He foresaw the dangers and that the only way of ‘saving’ our world from destructive patterns, was for each of us to reclaim this innate, ancient connection in the roots of our psyche, the ground of our soul.